Hanni Berger CEO JOYVIAL

 Those words are the start of the song “Hands” by Jewel and the first words that came to my mind when I thought about today’s blog post.
 Because really, if I could tell the world just one thing, it would be about the benefits of gratitude.
 Being grateful for what we have and being optimistic about what lies ahead is not just spiritual mumble-jumble but are real superfoods for your mind, body, and soul.

 I for one don’t doubt it at all having seen the benefits firsthand.
-My 70 year-young dad was diagnosed with Leukemia (cancer of the blood caused by abnormal production of blood cells), in December 2015.
-As you can imagine, it came to a shock to the entire family.
+In December 2015 my 70 year-young dad was diagnosed with Leukemia (cancer of the blood caused by abnormal blood cells production).
+As you can imagine, it came as a shock to the entire family.
 To make matters worse, a few months later he was also diagnosed with Spondylodiscitis, a severe inflammation of the spine.
 He was told he'd be bed-bound for 5-6 months, not able to get up or turn to either side...wow!
 Week after week my dad stared at the bleak hospital wall, undoubtedly something that would make most people go mad.
 But my dad is an amazing human being…

 He didn’t allow himself to be let down.
 Every day he joked with the doctors and nurses coming in, he counted his blessings and visualized being in the most wonderful place in the world.
 He has shared with me many times how he wakes up every morning being grateful for the things that happened the day before and simply asking that today is as good as yesterday was.
 His Spondylodiscitis improved so fast that he could get out of bad after seven weeks!
 Today my dad’s Leukemia stats are in the green he is hiking mountains, and travelling throughout Austria with his newly acquired camper van.